hoffoh/redhat/README.md

 # Share with customer

-## Share with customer below scripts to collect Ceph data from operator/toolbox or ODF data when must-gather is failing:
+Those scripts are collecting data from the cluster using "OC" cli, requires to be executed on a node with access to the cluster

-### Scripts to generate a report from Ceph:
+## Scripts to generate a report from Ceph:

   Using rook-ceph-operator pod: